yingtang/ds30/README.md

+made it work for my own twitter account. fun exercise from Data Incubator.

 # Data Science in 30 Minutes
 A quick demo illustrating a few data science techniques, and all in 30 minutes!
 We're going to illustrate what you can do in 30 minutes with a little bit of programming and science.
 This is an open-source contribution to the community so please add as much as you want!